TissueImageAnalytics/tiatoolbox/docs/visualization.rst

     :align: right
     :alt: graph example

 Graphs can also be overlaid.
 The display of nodes and edges can be toggled on/off independently in the right hand panel of the interface (note, edges will be turned off by default; they can be made visible by toggling the 'edges' toggle in the UI).
 An example of a graph overlay is shown to the right.
-Graph overlays should be provided in a dictionary format as below, saved as a .json file.
+Graph overlays should be provided in a dictionary format with keys as described below, saved as a .json file.

 e.g.::

     graph_dict = {
-                'edge_index': 2 x n_edges array of indices of pairs of connected nodes 'coordinates': n x 2 array of x,y coordinates for each graph node }
+                'edge_index': 2 x n_edges array of indices of pairs of connected nodes 'coordinates': n x 2 array of x,y coordinates for each graph node (at baseline resolution) }